background

-ISO 27001 is a security framework created by the International Organization for Standardization that assesses a company’s ability to keep its data safe.
-To achieve certification, companies must complete an audit to verify that they comply with ISO 27001’s rigorous standards.
+To achieve certification, companies must complete an independent audit to verify that they comply with ISO/IEC 27001’s rigorous requirements.

-Pursuing ISO 27001 certification holds a lot of benefits for growing businesses — aside from keeping your data safe from a breach.
-It can also build trust with your customers, inspire confidence in your shareholders, and give you a powerful competitive advantage.
+Pursuing ISO/IEC 27001 certification holds a lot of benefits for growing businesses.
+Beyond reducing the likelihood of a costly breach, it can build trust with your customers, inspire confidence among investors, and give you a competitive edge in the market.

-If you’re interested in what it takes to get ISO 27001 certified, you’ve come to the right place.
+If you’re interested in what it takes to get certified, you’re in the right place.

-In this article, we’ll cover what an ISO 27001 certification is, the benefits and requirements of compliance, and the process and costs of getting certified.
+The video below offers an overview of what ISO 27001 certification is, plus the benefits and requirements of compliance.
+We'll dive deeper into these topics as well as the process and costs of getting certified in the article.

 What does it mean to be ISO 27001 certified?

-When it comes to IT security, ISO 27001 certification is one of the most respected standards internationally.
+When it comes to IT security, ISO/IEC 27001:2022 certification is one of the most respected standards internationally.

 ISO 27001’s full name is “ISO/IEC 27001:2017 Information technology — Security techniques — Information security management systems — Requirements.”